-Teachers will monitor the progress of the pupil closely in the first instance and to follow the document 'SEND model of steps for Identification, SEND support & Involvement of Agencies'
+Teachers will monitor the progress of the pupil closely in the first instance and to follow the document

+'SEND model of steps for Identification, SEND support & Involvement of Agencies'

 Teacher will then provide a range of intervention strategies and support to meet the needs of the child.
-Initially this should be through Quality First Teaching & then if progress cannot be seen the child should be placed on the 'Closing the Gap' register.
+Initially this should be through Quality First Teaching & then if progress cannot be seen the child will be further discussed in a planning and review meeting and assessed accordingly.

 The child's parents should be kept informed of the teacher's concerns and will be encouraged to contribute their knowledge and understanding of the child and raise any concerns they may have.
 Detailed records of observations, knowledge of a child's strengths and weaknesses, intervention strategies used and concerns expressed must be maintained.
 Using this evidence, the class teacher might come to feel that the strategies in use are not resulting in the child learning as effectively as possible.
-In these circumstances, the SENCO should be consulted and teachers will complete a concerns form.
+In these circumstances, the SENDCO should be consulted and teachers will complete a concerns form.

 The starting point will be a review of the strategies used and the way these might be developed.
 This review might lead to the conclusion that the pupil requires help over and above that which is normally available within the class.
-The child's name will be placed on the school's Special Educational Needs Register.
+The child's name will be placed on the school's Special Educational Needs register.
 At this point, the school informs the child's parents that special educational provision is being sought for the child because the child may have SEND.